vidyeshranade/Crossword/README.md

 						song line, movie name etc.
 	- Buttons for:
 		- Clues: Function as accordian (Open/ Close)
+		- Show First/ Last Letter of current answer
-		- Show First/ Last Letter or Full Solution
+		- Show First/ Last Letter of All answers
+		- Show current answer
+		- Show all answers
 		- Top: to move to Top of the page
+		- Bottom: to move to Bottom of the page

 	- Spacebar/ Enter Key to move to next cell during input of answer
+	- Answer pasting is possible
+	- You may use Google Voice Typing for leanthy answers (above 10 letters)
 	- Allows to enter multi-byte Indian Language Script Character in single cell
 	- Supports proper split of words into letters/ clusters and counts the length
 	- Split the word: Utility to use while build your own puzzle